 - Daylight Willett Branch as a stream valley and a pedestrian connection between Little Falls Parkway and the Capital Crescent Trail (parcel 050). - Return Greenway encroachments to a more naturalized condition. - Reduce and/or make better use of the extensive pavement in this area. - Increase the canopy cover on pavement dedicated to car use.

-- The Little Falls Greenway should be enhanced and restored where encroachments into the forest setting have taken place. - Remove the acceleration and deceleration lanes on parkland associated with the entrance to the Washington Episcopal School site to the extent possible.
+• The Little Falls Greenway should be enhanced and restored where encroachments into the forest setting have taken place.